scottwiles/salary_prediction/docs/deployment.md

 # Docker image

-The Docker image structure is designed such that minimal configuration changes are needed between development and production environments.
+The Docker image structure is designed so that minimal configuration changes are needed between development and production environments.

 Following are some details around the setup of the app in the Docker image.